 Either way, follow the final ledge to the right until you can ascend the final cliff band via a crack, which is also the standard route.
 From the top of the cliff band, hike to the highest point.
 Enjoy one of the finest viewpoints in the entire world.
 The summit register on Christmas Day, 2005, goes all the way back to August 1979.
 It appears Gerry Roach liked this place as he climbed the butte nine times.
 There are various other signatures of some semi-famous climbers.
 (As of November 2013 the original register has been replaced).

 Retrace your route to the crack.
 Notice a drainage to the west.
 The one you want is the one with the tower (see photo).
 Climb down to the drainage, perhaps via the 5.3 climb we did (down climbing this was the crux of the route for us), and make your way down in.
 Pass the tower on the left and follow the canyon down the butte.
 There maybe a pothole which you can stem around before reaching a big drop.
 There are currently three baby angles for rap anchors.
 Rappel 45-50 feet down the overhanging drop.
 Part way down are some pipes jammed in the cliff.
 Notice the timbers scattered about.
 I imagine that during the old survey days, a wood ladder of some sort was rigged to get above the drop, which would make a quick ascent route to the summit.

 From the bottom of the rap, climb down one 4th class ledge, and hike down the drainage.
 Hike around Elephant Butte and Owl Rock and back to the trailhead.

-50-meter climbing rope, helmet, aider/daisy chain (if needed), several slings, harness, a few baby angles just in case, a few small cams, though protecting some of the climbs is difficult due to lack of cracks at those places.
+50-meter climbing rope, helmet, several slings, harness, possibly a few baby angles just in case, a few small cams are optional, though protecting some of the climbs is difficult due to lack of cracks at those places.